“Why have you spent 15 years of your life publishing academic journals Jim?”

 “So what are you driving at Sophie?
 What the hell are you doing working on academic journals?!”

 To all extents and purposes, I had been dead on the inside for that past fifteen years, but at that moment as Sophie’s eyes gleamed viridescent with some secret; I knew that I had to know what the hell was going on.
 To not find out would mean another fifteen years of gathering dust in this gloomy office.
-That would total thirty years of being dead, or less if the real thing arrived prematurely.
+That would total thirty years of being dead, or less, perhaps, if the real thing arrived prematurely.

 “Okay,” I instinctively pulled myself out of my chair and walked around my desk to perch casually on its edge with my arms folded.
 “What’s the big secret?”